egXcoder/Study-Repository/DSA/Sorting/heapSort.md

 }

 //reaching here, then arr is re-represented as maxHeap like 5,4,3,2,1
-//so now extract the parent one which is the maximum value and heapify again
+//so now extract the parent at index 0 and heapify again
 //Complexity:
 //O(n log n)
 for(int i=n-1;i>0;i--){